stanford-policylab/opp/py/data_readme_template.md

   columns.
 - Rows represent individual warnings, and thus need to be aggregated to represent a single stop.
-- The race field on the warnings form is optional.
+- The race field on the warnings form is optional; we have only about 50% race coverage, so GA is omitted from all analyses.
+- `subject_race` was mapped from `raw_race`.

 ## Statewide, IA
 **Data notes**: